Crater Lake National Park: Activities

 Many hiking trails and several campgrounds are inside the park.
 Unlicensed fishing is allowed without any limitation of size, species, or number.
 The lake is believed to have no indigenous fish, but several species of fish were introduced beginning in 1888 until all fish stocking ended in 1941.
-Kokanee salmon (Oncorhynchus nerka) and rainbow trout (Oncorhynchus mykiss) now thrive and reproduce here naturally.
+Kokanee salmon (Oncorhynchus nerka) and rainbow trout (Oncorhynchus mykiss) now thrive and reproduce here.

 Swimming is allowed in the lake, and the boat tours, which stop at Wizard Island, a cinder cone inside the lake, operate daily during the summer.
 All lake access for people is from Cleetwood Trail, a steep walking trail, and there are no roads for cars, trucks, or wagons that lead to the waterfront.
 All of the boats in the lake were delivered by helicopter.

 Numerous observation points along the caldera rim for the lake are readily accessible by automobile via the Rim Drive, which is 33 mi long and has an elevation gain of 3800 ft.

 The highest point in Crater Lake National Park is Mount Scott at 8929 ft.
 Getting there requires a fairly steep 2.5 mi hike from the Rim Drive trailhead.
 On a clear day, visibility from the summit exceeds 100 mi, and one can, in a single view, take in the entire caldera.
 Also visible from this point are the white-peaked Cascade Range volcanoes to the north, the Columbia River Plateau to the east, and the Western Cascades and the more-distant Klamath Mountains to the west.

 The scenery of Crater Lake is fully accessible during the summer months.
 Heavy snowfalls in this park during the fall, winter, and spring months force many road and trail closures, including the popular Rim Drive, which is generally completely open from July to October and partially open in some other months, such as May, June, and November.